Title: The Bear and the Nightingale

 Katherine Arden’s The Bear and the Nightingale has been one of the books I have been most excited to read.
 It was likened to both Neil Gaiman’s American Gods and Erin Morgenstern’s The Night Circus, both of which I read and enjoyed, especially since I consider the former one of my all-time favorite books.

 This book was similar to American Gods in the respect that it told the story of an epic battle waged between the old gods and the new, though it was set in the cold of 16th century northern Russia instead of modern-day America.
-It followed the story of Vasya, the youngest daughter of Pyotr Vladimirovich and Marina Ivanovna (the half-sister of Ivan Ivanovich, or Ivan the Terrible), who grew up without her mother after her death during childbirth.
+It followed the story of Vasya, the youngest daughter of Pyotr Vladimirovich and Marina Ivanovna (the half-sister of Ivan Ivanovich, or Ivan the Fair), who grew up without her mother after her death during childbirth.
 But Vasya was special.
 She was able to see the “demons” – the gods of old – who inhabited the fringes of the world.
 Armed with only this sight, and Morozko’s gift of a blue necklace, she must face the darkness of the Bear in order to save her village.

 I enjoyed the character of Vasya.
 Even though she was a girl, she had a very strong voice and a deep desire to forge her own path.
 Her brother Alyosha seemed to be the only one to understand her.
 Her older siblings, although featured extensively in the first several chapters, were not pertinent characters in the later portion of the book (Olga, the oldest sister, was married and moved to Moscow; Sasha, the pious brother, became a monk far from the village; Kolya married a woman in the village and had a son, and was mentioned occasionally).